 8. Fio Piccolo

 One of the most memorable yet least popular Studio Ghibli characters is Fio Piccolo from Porco Rosso.
-Fio is Mr Piccolo’s granddaughter and a very talented mechanic.
+Fio is Mr. Piccolo’s granddaughter and a very talented mechanic.

-The second half of the movie centred around Fio when Porco and Curtis wage a bet to win her.
+The second half of the movie centered around Fio when Porco and Curtis wage a bet to win her.
 Of course, we know who won!
 Fio Piccolo is a character worthy enough to be beautiful with brains and skills.
 When Porco was in a difficult situation, Fio helped by confronting the air pirates.

 7. Anna Sasaki